Bachelor of Biomedical Sciences

 Hepatitis B immunisation:

-Students must provide evidence of being immune to hepatitis B within the first teaching period of their studies.
-A blood-borne viral disease may result in a student’s inability to obtain a placement in a Queensland Health facility and consequently may result in their inability to complete the requirements of the course.
+Students must provide evidence of being immune to Hepatitis B within the first teaching period of their studies.
+A blood-borne viral disease may result in a student’s inability to obtain a placement in a Queensland Health facility and consequently may result in their inability to complete the requirements of the course as accredited by the relevant professional accrediting body.
 If a student has not complied with the above requirement by the last day of the first teaching period of their studies, their enrolment will be terminated immediately.

 72 credit points as per course structure